 3. Sustaining Eye Contact or Looking at Your Lips and Body

 If you're talking to a man and you notice he keeps on looking at your lips, it may mean that he'd like to plant a kiss on you.
 Sustained eye contact is also a sign of sexual interest, as well as a man checking out your body.
 If you notice that his pupils are dilated, then it definitely means that he is aroused.

 Read More From Pairedlife

 4. Touching on the Face or Neck

 If your man is touching you on the face or neck, even a light touch, it's probably an indication that he wants a little more.

 If he's mimicking your movements, then chances are he's become very in tune with your body.
-This is a sign that he'd like to get to know it a little better.
+This is a sign that he'd like to get to know it a little better in another capacity.

 6. Touching His Nose

-The Journal of the Royal Society of Medicine reported that the nerves in a man's nose are connected to his sexual organs.
-So if you find that he's touching his nose again and again, it is a sign that he wants to make love with you.
-Reply to this signal with a soft touch and kiss his nose.
+The Journal of the Royal Society of Medicine reported that olfactory experiences are linked to sexual organs.
+If you find that he's touching his nose again and again, it is a sign that he wants to make love with you.
+Respond to this signal with a soft touch and kiss his nose.

 7. Touching You All the Time